dsellers1/home-assistant/concepts.md

 ### Using is_state/is_state_attr comparison
-Previously, we talked about getting a state/attribute and then comparing it in an IF statement.
-The is_state() and is_state_attr() functions can compare the entity's state/attribute and return a true or false.
+Similar to an IF statment, the is_state() and is_state_attr() functions can compare the entity's state/attribute and return a true or false.
 This is a Jinja function and cannot be used with the custom:button-card.
-They cannot perform logical comparison (greater-than/less-than).
-They can compare against a list of items such as `is_state('device_tracker.entity_name', ['home', 'work'])`; any match will return true.
+It cannot perform logical comparison (greater-than/less-than).
+It can compare against a list of items such as `is_state('device_tracker.entity_name', ['home', 'work'])`; any match will return true.

 Jinja: `is_state('domain.entity_name','state_to_compare')`<br>
 Jinja: `is_state_attr('domain.entity_name','attribute_to_compare','value_to_compare')`<br>